cosmos/testnets/README.md

 wget -O $HOME/.gaiad/config/config.toml https://raw.githubusercontent.com/cosmos/testnet/master/gaia-4000/config.toml
 ```

-Lastly change the `moniker` string in the `config.toml` to identify your node.
+Lastly, change the `moniker` string in the `config.toml` to identify your node.

 ```
 # A custom human readable name for this node